Who are we?

 Personal data supplied by Grant applicants, and current or former grant recipients.

 We will only ask for as much information as we need to effectively consider a grant application, to manage an awarded grant, and to monitor its progress.
-By submitting an application, you are agreeing to us processing your data for these purposes and in the ways outlined in this section.
+By applying, you are agreeing to us processing your data for these purposes.
 Grant applications are saved within our grants database (Blackbaud Grantmaking), which is compliant with UK GDPR.
 The Blackbaud privacy policy can be viewed on the Blackbaud website.

 Data about what we fund.